 Castle de Haar has been passed down to and from various families throughout the years.
 Naturally, it has also gone through several reconstructions since its first recordings in the late 1300s.
 The lovely castle that travellers will see today closely resembles its 1892 restoration.
 Many people have fallen in love with Castle de Haar for its perfect storybook exterior.
-You’ll instantly feel like you’ve time travelled back to the medieval ages just by admiring the castle at face value.
+No doubt you’ll be smitten the same way and feel like you’ve time travelled to the medieval ages just by admiring the castle at face value.
 Imagine the lucky ones that had this as a home, which of course, it was — and still is!

 The Van Zuylen family still visit their ancestral home every now and again.
-Given that Castle de Haar is also the largest one in the Netherlands, you can bet they keep it strictly preserved and elegant inside and out.
-As if the flowery fields weren’t enough to charm visitors, wait till you see the castle’s moats, drawbridges, and ramparts all around.
-I know — straight out of a storybook!
+Given that Castle de Haar is also the largest one in the Netherlands, the family keeps it strictly preserved and elegant inside and out.
+Wait till you see the castle’s moats, drawbridges, and ramparts all around too.
+Straight out of a storybook!

 The best interior feature of the castle is the opulent and intricate wood carvings in the main hall.
 This vintage motif takes after the style of a Roman Catholic church adorned with Flemish tapestries and artworks.
 On the other hand, the bedrooms have cute pastel-coloured wallpapers in shades of blue, red, and pink.
 The bathroom even has rose-hued marble tiles!
-Now that would definitely make a little girl’s dream come true!
+How posh is that?

 4. Château de Chambord, France